Does training continue as you progress through the firm? Do secondments and sabbaticals matter to you?

 4. What sort of reputation does a firm have?

 Some firms have global reputations and/or are recognised as leaders in their fields – how much does this matter to you?
 Some have a reputation for offering really great job security – Oliver Wyman, for example, stresses that it is looking for ‘future leaders’ rather than ‘two-year employees’ – whereas others have an ‘up or out’ policy.
-The best way to discover a firm’s reputation is to speak with its alumni, read the business press, and of course the TARGETjobs Insider Reviews.
+The best way to discover a firm’s reputation is to speak with its alumni and read the business press.

 5. Will a firm’s culture be right for you?

 It can be more difficult to discern a firm’s culture from the outside, than, say, its training opportunities.
 But you can get a ‘feel’ for a firm by attending employer presentations and speaking with representatives at careers fairs.
 Consulting involves long hours working within a team, so do you feel you connect with the people you have met?
 Would you feel comfortable spending long hours with them?
-You can also get a good sense of a firm’s culture through its social media channels: 88% of students interested in consulting careers use LinkedIn… if this isn’t you, perhaps it should be.
+You can also get a good sense of a firm’s culture through its social media channels: accorording to the Cibyl Graduate Research 2021 survey, 88% of students interested in consulting careers use LinkedIn (60% use it to find out about company cultures)… if this isn’t you, perhaps it should be.